RECOMMENDED: Find the perfect business for you with our Business Ideas Tool.

 Your company will generate revenue through the sale of each individual product.
 Some entrepreneurs opt to host an online store only, while others offer a storefront for their customers to visit.
 If you offer therapeutic services, most professionals receive a tip, based on a percentage of the total charges.

 What is the growth potential for an aromatherapy business?

-This industry realized significant growth in 2016 and is expected to continue through 2022, reaching $11.67 billion.
-As long as you maintain consistent quality products and strive to educate the public on the benefits, you stand to exceed your long-term growth goals.
+This industry realized significant growth in 2016 and is expected to continue growing through 2022, reaching $11.67 billion in value.
+As long as you maintain consistently high-quality products and strive to educate the public on the benefits, you stand to exceed your long-term growth goals.
 In fact, some aromatherapists have found success through the sale of just one essential oil.